Insein General Hospital

-The Insein General Hospital (အင်းစိန်ဆေးရုံ) is a 500-bed public hospital and teaching hospital located in northern part of Yangon, with 9 in-patient wards and 6 specialty clinics.
+The Insein General Hospital (အင်းစိန်ဆေးရုံ) is a 500-bed public hospital and teaching hospital located in the northern part of Yangon, Myanmar.
+It has nine in-patient wards and six specialty clinics.

 History

 In 1930, a well-known wealthy man in British rule, Sir Pho Thar, built and donated a 50-bed station hospital as an ancient colonial style building.
 Thus, it was known as Sir Pho Thar Hospital at that time.
 It was upgraded to 100-bed general hospital in 1952, 150-bed with specialty units for dentistry, orthopedics, laboratory and radiology in 1965 and 300-bed in 1991.
 With all these development, it became a central level government hospital in July 1995.

 In 1996, a new 3-storey building and a guard ward for imprisoned patients with 20 beds were developed.
 Prisoners from Insein Prison are admitted in this guard ward as the prison is located nearby the hospital.